evinhas/evinhas.github.io/README.md

-# the purpose of thie repo is to serve as evinhas's blog
+# the purpose of this repo is to serve as evinhas's blog